FA WSL 1 club-by-club season preview: Everton

 “No disrespect to FA WSL 2, but it’s definitely a massive step up as we’ll be playing against internationals week in, week out.

-“We feel we’re ready for that though and we are there, just like any other teams, to compete and ultimately to stay up, avoid relegation and finish as high up the table as we can.
+“We feel we’re ready for that though and we are there, just like any other teams, to compete and finish as high up the table as we can.

 Ins and Outs